 Choose airlines that offer the latest range of aircraft such as A350 and A787.
 These carbon fiber planes are more fuel-efficient and emit less carbon.
 Look further by buying from the airlines that are reducing their impact on the environment such as reducing single-use plastics.

 Less weight = less emissions.
 And also, less waste you will leave behind.
 Instead of disposables, go for more sustainable products like eco-friendly soaps and shampoos, and other items like reusable cotton swabs, water bottles and travel utensils.
 Bring your own bathroom slippers too!

 5. CHOOSE TRANSPORT WISELY

 Some places, such as St. Anton am Arlberg from Zurich Airport, are easily accessible by train or buses, so go for it.
 If renting a vehicle saves you time and nerves, especially when travelling with young kids, choose hybrid or electric cars.

 6. STAY AT ECO-FRIENDLY PLACES

 By staying at local accommodations with green practices, not only are you reducing your carbon footprint, but you are also contributing to the local economy and investing in the community.
-Simply contact the hotel or check its website to find out about their green initiative before booking.
+Simply contact the hotel directly or engage a ski travel planner to find out about accommodations with green initiatives before booking.